emaxsaun/ai-art-style-generator/readme.md

 Make sure you have Node.js installed

 Run `npm install`

-Note - Make sure to add a `.env` file with `REPLICATE_API_TOKEN=<YOUR_ACTUAL_API_TOKEN>`
+Make sure to add a `.env` file with `REPLICATE_API_TOKEN=<YOUR_ACTUAL_API_TOKEN>`

-Note, if using a custom prompt, the word "img" must be included for the PhotoMaker model, and the custom prompt is disabled for the Face to Many model.
+Note - If using a custom prompt, the word "img" must be included for the PhotoMaker model, and the custom prompt is disabled for the Face to Many model.
 Have fun!